-My second book is a radical deconstruction of the Brit Abroad genre (see, for example, A Year In Provence, Driving Over Lemons) (on second thoughts, don’t!)
-Spanish travelogue, potted history (both regional and national) and treatise on the nature of mortality rolled into one, it includes predictable digressions on cinema (Orson Welles, Luis Bunuel, Nic Roeg) & literature (Javier Cercas, Peter Dickinson, Tintin) Islamic & Christian peregrination, wild swimming in Scotland, celebrity speed freaks and the death of David Bowie.
-Sure, it’s also “about” me (again) my family and our idyllic year in a Spanish village (zzzz) but more to the point, it’s “about” the under-explored and relatively unknown province of Caceres, which lies in Extremadura, in south-west Spain.
+In Extremadura is a radical deconstruction of the Brit Abroad genre (see, for example, A Year In Provence) (on second thoughts, don’t!)
+Spanish travelogue, potted history and treatise on the nature of mortality rolled into one, it includes digressions on cinema (Orson Welles, Luis Bunuel) & literature (Javier Cercas, Tintin) peregrination, wild swimming in Scotland, celebrity speed freaks and the death of David Bowie.
+Sure, it’s also about me, my family and our idyllic year in a Spanish village (zzzz) but more to the point, it’s about the under-explored and relatively unknown province of Caceres, which lies in Extremadura, in south-west Spain.
 Its people, its culture, its traditions and peculiarities.
 Above all, its peculiarities.

 But don’t let ME try to convince you.
 Here’s what the critics are saying: